econokeith/cython_vagrant_box/README.md

 2. $cd "name of shared folder"
 3. $ipython notebook

+access ipython notebook on your browswer at 0.0.0.0:7777

 $vagrant provision will rerun the bootstrap.sh file which will check for updates on all files.